 The nominations period closes.

-The Selection Committee meets to discuss nominations and selects approximately a dozen finalists.
+The Selection Committee meets to discuss nominations and selects 10-12 finalists.
 Finalists are notified.

-Irvine program staff and an expert in each finalist's field of work meet with finalists individually to further understand his or her work and its impact on California.
+Irvine staff, consultants, and an expert in each finalist's field of work meet with finalists individually to further understand their work and its impact on California.

 The Selection Committee meets to review reports of the site visits and to select four to six award recipients.
 Recipients and other finalists are notified.